 Burbank was a friend of Thomas Edison and Henry Ford and both men visited at the Burbank home.
 It was Burbank’s legacy that inspired Santa Rosa’s annual Rose Parade which celebrates Burbank’s memory and showcases the people and talents of the community.

-On Burbank’s death in 1926 he was buried near his greenhouse on the grounds of his home.
+On Burbank’s death in 1926 he was buried under the Cedar of Lebanon in his front yard.
 Luther Burbank Home & Gardens is located in downtown Santa Rosa, and has been named as a Registered National, State, City and Horticultural Historic Landmark.